The Liturgical Journey of the Christmas Season: From Advent to Christmas Day

 The Church celebrates Christmas as a season, with significant feast days extending the joy of Christ's birth:

-Solemnity of Mary, Mother of God (January 1): Highlighting Mary’s role in salvation history.
+Solemnity of Mary, Mother of God (January 1): Celebrating Mary’s role in the divine plan and the beginning of a new year under her protection.

-Epiphany (January 6 or the Sunday closest): Commemorating the visit of the Magi, symbolising the revelation of Christ to the Gentiles.
+Epiphany (January 6 or the Sunday closest): Commemorating the visit of the Magi, symbolising the revelation of Christ to the whole world.

-Baptism of the Lord: Concluding the Christmas season with the beginning of Christ's public ministry.
+Baptism of the Lord: Marking the beginning of Christ’s public ministry and the formal end of the Christmas liturgical season.

 The Spiritual Significance of the Season